Get an insider’s scoop on where and what to eat and drink in this coastal city

 Story and photos by Jason Frye

 My adopted home state of North Carolina is a food lover’s fantasy land.
+The following list includes our choice for the 8 best restaurants in Wilmington, NC.
 There’s more outstanding barbecue than you can shake a rib at.
 Everywhere along the coast the fish shacks, oyster bars and sushi restaurants make the most of what’s caught on the line and in the net.
 Forests and fields deliver surprises to chefs from the mountains to the sea.
 And the beer scene—we can’t even go there right now, but do yourself a favor and come thirsty.
 Most of all, come hungry.
 Come to Wilmington hungry.
 This city in the southeastern corner of the state has a food scene that’s got its fair share of names and accolades, from James Beard Award nominees and winners to a AAA Four Diamond restaurant to faces you might recognize from Bravo’s Top Chef and a raft of up and comers.
 Break out the bib, put on your loosest pants, and get ready to feast.
 These are the eight must-eat restaurants in Wilmington (right now).

-With a focus on evoking the best flavor from everything on the plate, PinPoint Restaurant has been one of Wilmington’s top restaurants since the doors opened.
+With a focus on evoking the best flavor from everything on the plate, PinPoint Restaurant has been one of the best restaurants in Wilmington, NC since the doors opened.
 Fresh fish, heirloom produce, and responsibly-sourced ingredients are hallmarks, but there’s no lack of excitement on the menu at this nouvelle Southern restaurant.
 Every dish reinvents a Southern classic or draws out aromas and flavors from Southern favorites that surprise with each bite.

 What are the can’t-miss dishes?
 From the seasoned vegetable platter to the Brasstown steak, you can’t go wrong, but no visit is complete without the crisp, smoked North Carolina catfish.
 This dish is perfection.
 Delicately smoked and fried just right, the catfish filet sits on a bed of leek-creamed grits, seared okra, mushrooms, and green tomato slaw, then drizzled with lemon brown butter.
 If you don’t order an appetizer, you’ll sit at your table and start to drool at dishes bound for other diners’ tables, so get a round of the North Carolina butter bean hummus (an elegant dish that served with a lovely benne-seed foccaccia), or the seared yellowfin tuna served with a cured duck egg yolk, black garlic vinaigrette, and spicy yucca chips.
 Dessert is just as decadent: The flourless brownie sundae with roasted dandelion root ice cream, caramel, and smoked salt is the perfect end to any meal.